NUCLEAR WASTE

 about the making of the film and its message.
 June 2024

-Nuclear waste from small modular reactors The low-, intermediate-, and high-level waste stream of SMRs
+Nuclear waste from small modular nuclear reactors The low-, intermediate-, and high-level waste stream of SMNRs

 will produce more voluminous and chemically/physically